Medications for Melanoma

 The primary treatment for melanoma is surgical removal of the tumor.
-Although requiring further clinical trials, in some cases, immunotherapy or targeted therapy may be used in the treatment of advanced stages of melanoma.
+For metastatic melanoma or in cases when surgery is not an option, immunotherapy or targeted therapy may be used.

-Side effects include chills, fever, aches, depression, and fatigue.
-At times, these can be a significant barrier to successful treatment.
+Side effects include chills, fever, aches, depression, skin reactions, and fatigue.

-Although these medications are not a cure for advanced melanoma, it can increase survival rate.
+Although these medications do not offer a cure for advanced melanoma, they can prolong life.
 The most common side effects are joint pain, fatigue, hair loss, rash, itching, sensitivity to the sun, and nausea.

 Bedikian AY, Johnson MM, Warneke CL, et al. Systemic therapy for unresectable metastatic melanoma: impact of biochemotherapy on long-term survival.
 J Immunotoxicol.
 2008;5(2):201-207.